mrke/mrke.github.io/_models/MicroClimate-Models.md

 <p>
 <a href="https://github.com/mrke/NicheMapR/blob/master/R/micro_nz.R">micro_nz</a> connects to the 5 km daily <a href="https://www.niwa.co.nz/climate/our-services/virtual-climate-stations">Virtual Climate Station Network</a> (VCSN) for New Zealand (requires log in).
 <p>
-All of these functions can connect via the web to the SoiGrids (Hengle 2017) global soil properties database by setting the argument 'soilgrids' to a value of 1.
+All of these functions can connect via the web to the SoilGrids (Hengle 2017) global soil properties database by setting the argument 'soilgrids' to a value of 1.
 <p>
 In addition, there are example vignettes for setting up your own functions for forcing the microclimate model, including a summary of all <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-IO">inputs and outputs</a>, an explanation of all the <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate_inputs">input parameters</a>, and example setups for <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-monthly-input-example">monthly</a> or <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-hourly-input-example">hourly</a> input data.
 There is also a vignette on the underlying <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-model-theory-equations">theory and equations</a> as well as a general <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-model-tutorial">tutorial</a>.
 <h1>References</h1>